Withrow High School

-Withrow High School (originally East Side High School) is a public high school located on the east side of Cincinnati, Ohio.
+Withrow High School (originally East Side High School) is a public high school located on the east side of Cincinnati, Ohio, United States.
 It is part of the Cincinnati Public Schools.

 History

 The school opened in 1919 and was listed on the National Register of Historic Places in 1983.
 Frederick W. Garber's firm was involved in the school's design, known for its arching entry bridge, 114 ft clock tower, plantings and trees, 27 acre campus, and large sports complex.